A note on smooth rotund norms which are not midpoint locally uniformly rotund

 while

-In the third section, we provide a norm, in every separable Banach space (Banach space with separable dual, respectively), of a rotund (WUR, respectively) not MLUR norm, which is additionally G\^ateaux smooth (Fr\'echet smooth, respectively), see Theorem \ref{th: mainG} and Theorem \ref{th: mainF} below.
+In the third section, we provide, in every separable Banach space (Banach space with separable dual, respectively), an example of a rotund (WUR, respectively) not MLUR norm, which is additionally G\^ateaux smooth (Fr\'echet smooth, respectively), see Theorem \ref{th: mainG} and Theorem \ref{th: mainF} below.

 \begin{remark} In \cite[Theorem 2.1]{YOST} D. Yost provided, in every separable Banach space, a rotund renorming which is not WLUR.
 It turns out, by the same argument as above, that such a norm is not MLUR.
 Even this norm is not G\^ateaux smooth. \end{remark}